flavioaiello/minimal-mistakes/_posts/2018-05-19-universal-sharing-model.md

 1. Define generic segregation rules based on «USM» (the sharing model above)
 2. Challenge the rules with your business requirements and non-functionals (legal and regulation point of view)
 3. Continuously adjust and improve the rules

-## Controls
-This chapter is still work in progress: Finding the relevant controls takes time...
-(ISO/IEC 2700...
-27017/18, IGF, Cloud controls etc.) If you have any indications please drop me a line.
-Thank you

 ## «USM» Implementation Details